Sombode/Obsidian-Vault/School/AP Language/Arguments.md

 Statis Theory comes from ancient Greek and Roman methods to classify arguments (in court cases) based on a set of sequential questions that build on each other, eventually leading to a better understanding of the status of an argument.
 These questions may vary, but usually are along the lines of:

 1. Did something happen?
+	- *Argument of Fact*
+	- "True/false" statement proved or disproved with evidence
+	- Superficially simple, but becomes more complex as underlying axioms need to be established
-2. What is its nature?
+1. What is its nature?
+	- *Argument of Definition*
+	- Arguments about relating or categorizing an object/action in a certain category
-3. What is its quality?
+1. What is its quality?
-4. What actions should be taken?
+2. What actions should be taken?